boxed/kodare.net/_posts/2026-02-15-using-claude-for-spell-checking.markdown

 > Go through the docs directory.
 Strings marked with `# language: rst` will be visible as normal text in the documentation.
 Suggest spelling, grammar, and language clarity improvements.

 Claude fires up ~8 sub agents and found a surprising amount of things.
-Every single change was good: https://github.com/iommirocks/iommi/commit/781c2521c101c78619a2a445939f06b54e7ed003
+[Every single change was good.](https://github.com/iommirocks/iommi/commit/781c2521c101c78619a2a445939f06b54e7ed003)

 A funny detail was that Claude ignored my request to only check the docs directory and found some issues in docstrings in the main source code.
 I can't be angry about that :P